 The following three tips for calculating the velocity will be helpful for you and your team:

-Note the points of done user stories on the Sprint Burndown or Sprint Burnup Chart.
+- Document the points of completed user stories on the Sprint Burndown or Sprint Burnup Chart.

-Make sure that this chart is clearly visible for all Scrum Team members at all times.
+- Ensure this chart remains visible to all Scrum team members at all times.

 What is the calculated Velocity good for?